galaxyproject/training-material/topics/fair/tutorials/fair-intro/tutorial.md

 | To be Interoperable:        | I1. (meta)data use a formal, accessible, shared, and broadly applicable language for knowledge representation. <br>I2. (meta)data use vocabularies that follow FAIR principles<br>I3. (meta)data include qualified references to other (meta)data                                                                                         |
 | To be Reusable:             | R1. meta(data) are richly described with a plurality of accurate and relevant attributes <br>R1.1. (meta)data are released with a clear and accessible data usage license<br>R1.2. (meta)data are associated with detailed provenance<br>R1.3. (meta)data meet domain-relevant community standards                                        |

-Table 1: The FAIR guiding principles as described in Wilkinson, M., Dumontier, M., Aalbersberg, I. et al. The FAIR Guiding Principles for scientific data management and stewardship.
-Sci Data 3, 160018 (2016) [https://doi.org/10.1038/sdata.2016.18](https://doi.org/10.1038/sdata.2016.18).
+Table 1: The FAIR guiding principles as described in Wilkinson, M., Dumontier, M., Aalbersberg, I. et al. The FAIR Guiding Principles for scientific data management and stewardship {% cite wilkinson %}.

 A report from the European Commission Expert Group on [FAIR data](https://zenodo.org/record/1285272#.ZGc58exByha) describes the origins of FAIR and its development in 2014-2015 by a [FORCE11](https://force11.org/groups/) Working Group.
 The following exercise dips into this report and asks you to investigate some of FAIR’s history and foundation.